 Useful work experience enhances your understanding of the reality of working in a caring profession and the challenges of medicine as a career.

-For the vast majority of medical schools, there is no minimum requirement for number of hours of work experience carried out.
+For the vast majority of medical schools, there is no minimum requirement for the number of hours of work experience carried out.
 In fact, aiming for a particular target in terms of time is counterproductive for the aim of work experience.
 Your focus should be on quality rather than quantity.

 The value of your work experience will be assessed through your personal statement, references and interview.
 You need to use your experience and thoughts to synthesise succinct reflections that demonstrate your learning and development.

 Some applicants to medical school have been unsuccessful due to a lack of appropriate reflection on their work experience.
-To get the best out of your time at work experience, use a diary to write down what you did.
+To get the best out of your time during work experience, use a diary to write down what you did.
 Specifically, record any examples of scenarios/situations that you think an interviewer would want to hear about, or situations in which you saw good attributes of being a doctor on display.

 Kwang Hee – University of Cambridge